Providing Quality Heirloom & Non-GMO Seeds Since 2012

 Approx. 80 Premium Seeds(100% Non-GMO, Heirloom)

 Grow a piece of American history with the highest quality Reid's Yellow Dent Corn seeds.
 Developed in 1847 by Robert Reid, this variety became the most popular corn in the world for nearly a century.
 Known as the "King of the Corn Belt," it won the World's Fair Gold Medal in 1893 and remains the foundation of most modern corn hybrids today.
-At The Seed Guy®, we offer this pure heirloom because it remains the gold standard for self-sufficient gardeners who want a versatile, heavy-producing corn that excels at making rich, yellow cornmeal and high-protein livestock feed.
+At The Seed Guy®, we offer this pure heirloom because our premium corn seeds reids selection remains the gold standard for self-sufficient gardeners who want a versatile, heavy-producing corn that excels at making rich, yellow cornmeal and high-protein livestock feed.

-In the garden, Reid's Yellow Dent is an impressive sight, with sturdy stalks reaching 7 to 10 feet tall.
-Each plant typically produces large, 9-to-10-inch ears packed with 16 to 22 rows of deep, yellow kernels characterized by the classic "dent" on the top as they dry.
-Because it is a dent corn, it has a higher starch content than sweet corn, making it the premier choice for grinding into flour, grits, and cornmeal.
+In the garden, choosing our quality corn seeds reids packets delivers an impressive sight, with sturdy stalks reaching 7 to 10 feet tall.
+Selecting these open-pollinated corn seeds reids options produces large, 9-to-10-inch ears packed with 16 to 22 rows of deep, yellow kernels characterized by the classic "dent" on the top as they dry.
+Because it is a dent corn built for superior cornmeal silage production, it has a higher starch content than sweet corn, making purchasing these corn seeds reids stocks the premier choice for grinding into flour, grits, and cornmeal.
 At The Seed Guy®, our seeds are tested for elite germination and high-yielding vigor, ensuring your homestead can produce the same reliable harvests that built the American frontier.

 Why choose heirloom Reid's Yellow Dent Corn Seeds?